Aerijo/language-latex2e/README.md

 ### Snippets

+**NOTE: Snippets will be removed eventually.
+They will be replaced by `autocomplete-latex`, which will be released when working at a satisfactory level.**

 This package comes with snippets for common LaTeX commands.
 Typing the prefix and pressing tab will expand them properly (eg. `\frac` expands to `\frac{}{}` when `tab` is pressed).
 Some are limited to a specific scope (`\frac` only works in mathmode).

 However, you will find that the autocomplete menu does not appear or contain these snippets.